heofs/gatsby-ofstad/markdown/pages/index/index.md

 ---
 templateKey: index-page
-particlesTitle: "Software and Services"
+particlesTitle: "Data harvesting from sensors"
-particlesSubTitle: "Built for your needs"
+particlesSubTitle: "Industrial sensors uploading data to the cloud for analysis."

 textContainerTitle: "What we offer"
-textContainerText: "We build web applications that interface with data collection points.
-We also set up the systems that gather the data from your preferred sensor."
+textContainerText: "We build services that interface with data collection points.
+We set up the systems that gather the data from your preferred sensor.
+We will then draw meaning from the large amounts of data by analysing and visualizing the data using modern techniques."

-firstContainerTitle: "Modern Technology"
+firstContainerTitle: "A Modern Stack"
-firstContainerText: "Built on modern frameworks and services to make your application future proof.
-We use technologies like ReactJS to make it look nice and be as efficient as possible.
-To interface with your data, we use Python and JavaScript."
+firstContainerText: "Built using modern electronics, frameworks and services to make your application future proof.
+We use technologies like Machine Learning, Python, single-board computers, Google Cloud, Big Data and Data Mining to deliver the best possible service to our customers."

-secondContainerTitle: "Reliable Service"
+secondContainerTitle: "Reliability"
-secondContainerText: "Hosted in the large cloud services like Google Cloud and DigitalOcean.
-For some requirements a more lightweight solution will be a better choice."
+secondContainerText: "Stability, reliability and security for our services is one of the most important parts of what we do, that is why we offer hosting your solution in the cloud.
+In some situations an onsite server can be used if it is deemed to be the better solution to your problem."
 ---
 This is index content